-Types of hea ating Temperature Use 4D hot air 30-275 °C For baking and roasting on one or more levels.
+Types of hea ting Temperature Use \bigotimes 4D hot air 30-275 °C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
 Top/bottom heating 30-300 °C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from above and below. @e Hot air eco 30-275 °C For gentle cooking of selected dishes on one level without preheating.
-The fan distributes the heat from the ring heating element in the back panel around the cooking compartment. e Top/bottom heating eco 30-300 °C For gentle cooking of selected dishes on one level.
-The heat is emitted from above and below. Ĩ Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
+Heat is emitted evenly from above and below. ⊛ e Hot air eco 30-275 °C For gently cooking selected types of food on one level without preheating.
+The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
+This heating function is most effective between 125 and 275 °C. This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class. e Top/bottom heating eco 30-300 °C For gently cooking selected types of food on one level.
+Heat is emitted from above and below.
+This heating function is most effective between 150 and 250 °C. This heating function is used to measure the energy consumption in the conventional mode. Ĩ Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
-The fan circulates the hot air around the food. ~~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
-The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for brown- ing food.
+The fan circulates the hot air around the food. ~~~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
+The whole area of the grill heating element becomes hot.

+Ĩ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for brown- ing food.
 The centre part under the grill heating element becomes hot.
-Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
+8 Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
 The bottom heating element and the ring heating element in the back panel heat up.
 Slow cooking 70-120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
 The heat is emitted evenly from the top and bottom at low temperatures.
 Bottom heating 30-250 °C For cooking in a bain marie and for the final baking stage.
 The heat is emitted from below.
 555 Keeping warm 60-100 °C For keeping cooked food warm.
-S Preheating ovenware 30-70 °C For preheating ovenware. " ★ CoolStart function 30-275 °C For the quick preparation of frozen products on level 1.
+S Preheating ovenware 30-70 °C For preheating ovenware. " ⊁ CoolStart function 30-275 °C For the quick preparation of frozen products on level 1.
 The temperature depends on the manufacturer's instructions.
-Use the highest temperature specified on the packaging.
+Use the highest temperature specified on the packag- ing.
 The cooking time is as specified or shorter.
 Preheating is not required.